Aleyvs/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-For this analysis we are looking at the outcomes of Theater campaigns throughout the year and comparing them between the successful, failed and canceled campaigns.
-Looking at the graph below we can see that campaigns have a higher chance of succeeding if they are launched during the month of May, June and July.
+For this analysis we created a pivot table using the Kickstarted dataset.
+Fist we added a Year column using the =Year() formula and the "Date Created Conversion" column.
+With this column we were able to include in the pivot table a filter for Year as well as Parent Category.
+Using the filter for Theatre we are able to see the outcome of the campaigns depending on their outcome.
+Looking at the outcomes of Theater campaigns throughout the year and comparing them between the successful, failed and canceled campaigns we can see that campaigns have a higher chance of succeeding if they are launched during the month of May, June and July.
 Also, February, April, August and September have a high success rate but when comparing them to the failed campaigns the difference is not so significant.

 ![Theater Outcomes by Launch Date](Resources/Theater_Outocomes_vs_Launch.png)